baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

             - Part I: Data cleaning & preparation from provided data

-            - Part II: Machine Learning with various models
+            - Part II: Machine Learning with various models refinements

 2. An organized README.md file that describes the contents of the repository.